armele/ott/README.md

   - Hitting Esc returns you and the items back into your inventory (the emergency oopsie escape)
 - Removed the unnecessary Recipe Book button from the Inventory screen 📖
   - Redundant and subpar as we use JEI as a dependency
+- Vanilla recipes that require buckets but should not eat said buckets no longer eat the buckets